HarmonyMorse/scribex/.docs/preprd_techs.md

 AI Enhancement:

 Taskade's Prompt Generator4 for narrative arc creation

-GPT-4-Turbo fine-tuned on educational standards
+GPT-4-Turbo fine-tuned on educational standards \\ we already have access to this as not fine tuned so we might just try to prompt engineer it

-Custom RLHF models for IEP goal alignment
+Custom RLHF models for IEP goal alignment \\ probably too involved for our scope and timetable

 Validation Pipeline: